preetisawant/cloud-foundry/auditing-logging.md

 The auditing and logging capabilities in {{site.data.keyword.cfee_full}} (CFEE) allow administrators to audit events taking place in a CFEE instance, and developers to track log events generated from their Cloud Foundry applications.

-Auditing and logging in CFEE are suppoted through integration with the Log Analysis and Activity Tracker IBM Cloud services.
+Auditing and logging in CFEE are suppoted through integration with the Log Analysis and Activity Tracker services in the IBM Cloud.

 The Activity Tracker and Log Analysis services have been **deprecated** in the IBM Cloud.
 Consequently,  new instances of the Activity Tracker service cannot be created to enable auditing in a CFEE.
-Similarly, new instances of the Log Analysis service cannot be created to enable logging persistence in CFEE.
-However, CFEE auditing and logging persistence enabled with existing instances of the Activity Tracker and Log Analysis services, respectively, will continue to work.
+Similarly, new instances of the Log Analysis service cannot be created to enable logging persistence.
+However, CFEE auditing and logging persistence will continue to work with existing instances of the Activity Tracker and Log Analysis services.
 {: important}

 ## Auditing